Train timetables are available on this website for international transports. National train connections are best described on this website.

-Train timetables are available on this website for international transports.
-National train connections are best described on this website.
 Most of the trains stop in Brussels-South railway station or Brussels-Central railway station.
 From there you can reach most places around Brussels by metro, train, tram or bus.

-If you arrive by plane at Brussles Airport Zaventem, you will easily find a direct train to Bruxelles-central station directly from the airport.
-From there you can reach most places around Brussels by metro, train, tram or bus.
+From Brussels-Central, you can reach most places around Brussels by metro, train, tram or bus.

-If you arrive by plane at Brussels South Charleroi Airport, you can take then the bus A2 from the airport to Fleurus railway station.
+If you arrive by plane at Brussels South Charleroi Airport, you can then the bus A2 from the airport to Fleurus railway station.
 From there, take a train to Ottignies and then another train to Bussels-Central.
-Another option is to take a direct Flibco bus directly from the airport to Brussels-Central, see this website for bus schedules.
+You can also take the bus A1 to the Charleroi-Central train station before taking a train to Brussels-Central.
+Those bus tickets can be bought simultaneously with your train ticket on the SNCB app: simply select your trip.
+When prompted whether you’ll be travelling off-peak or not, select add supplements and add the bus ticket supplement.

 The most convenient way to travel in Brussels is by using the STIB services, which includes the metro, tram and bus network.